jonnonz1/nz-statute-book/acts/public/2004/crown-entities-act-2004.md

 **Responsible Minister's role**

 ### 27 Responsible Minister's role
-(1) The role of the responsible Minister is to oversee and manage the Crown's interests in, and relationship with, a statutory entity and to exercise any statutory responsibilities given to the Minister, including functions, and powers—
+(1) The role of the responsible Minister is to oversee and manage the Crown's interests in, and relationship with, a statutory entity and to exercise any statutory responsibilities given to the Minister, including functions and powers—
   (a) in relation to the appointment and removal of members under this subpart:
   (b) to determine the remuneration of some members under this Part:
   (c) in relation to the giving of directions to the entity under subpart 1 of Part 3: